shammellee/awesome-django/README.md

 ## Settings

-*Packages that help manage the configurability of projects.*
+*Packages that help manage the configurability of projects*

 * [django-configurations](https://github.com/jezdez/django-configurations/) - A helper for organizing Django project settings by relying on well established programming patterns.
 * [django-constance](https://github.com/jezdez/django-constance/) - A Django app for storing dynamic settings in pluggable backends (Redis and Django model backend built in) with an integration with the Django admin app.